NexStandard/stride-docs-next/wiki/Installation.md

     Your choice:
     ```
+1. 🌐 Choose to build the documentation in the language of your preference
+   - Select `[n]` for no API build
-1. 🌐 If you select `[r]`, the docs site will open automatically in your browser `http://localhost:8080/en/index.html`
+1. 🖥️ If you select `[r]`, the documentation site will open automatically in your browser `http://localhost:8080/en/index.html`
-     - if you build non-English docs, you have to change the language in the URL manually
+     - If you built the documentation in a language other than English, you'll need to manually change the language in the URL
 1. 💻 Open the project in Visual Studio by opening the `Stride.Docs.sln` solution file, or use the IDE of your choice
-1. 🔄 Once you save the updated file, you have to manually refresh the browser to see the changes
+1. 🔄 After saving the updated file, you'll need to manually refresh your browser to view the changes
 1. 😃 Happy coding!

-*ToDo: Attach a screenshot of the command line output*

 Let's [update the content](Content) now!